chadrey/rcMDL/README.md

 ```

 ## Communication
+A new communication component was created to make IP communication easier to define and debug.

 Any IP communication is designed to keep the connection alive if necessary (i.e. polling or queued items to send).
 If there is nothing else to send, the IP socket will close.
-If a command needs to be sent, the socket will open (if closed) and que up the item to send with the online event.
+If a command needs to be sent to the device, it will first be queued up, the socket will open (if closed), and sent with the online event.
+When the que timeout expires, if the driver is not polling and if nothing is in the que to send, then the socket will be closed.

 ```
 ?COMM